haatveit88/sokolang/README.md

 For example, adding two images together is completely valid, and produces a new image that is the pixel-wise sum of its operands.
 The intention is more or less that *if you can imagine this operation doing something useful, it should do that thing*.
 Adding a number to an image?
 Fine, your image is now brighter.
 Add two arrays together?
 Sure, they will add element-wise (pseudocode): `[1, 2] + [3, 4] = [4, 6]`.

-Of special note is the negate operator `!` - this

 A matrix of type & operator combinations should appear in this document at some point.